hoppscotch/hoppscotch/README.md

 _History entries can be sorted by any fields_

-_Histories can deleted one-by-one or all together_
+_Histories can be deleted one-by-one or all together_

 📁 **Collections**: Keep your API requests organized with collections and folders.
 Reuse them with a single click.